 Our system is approved by the Food and Drug Administration.
+The FDA has already approved neurofeedback training for stress management, to help control chaotic thoughts, help people relax, help them meditate.
 In fact, the FDA recognizes that neurofeedback has NEVER produced a serious side effect since it was first discovered over 40 years ago.
-There are also thousands of research articles and personal testimonials that prove it effectiveness.
+There are also thousands of research articles and personal testimonials that prove its effectiveness.
 Click a box below to learn more.

 Michigan Brain Health

 Karl R.O.S.
 Johnson, DC, BCN, DNMSC, BCIM, FIFHI